Frequently Asked Questions

 What if I have health concerns or a medical condition, can I still do yoga?

 If you are unsure about any health issues, or haven’t done any exercise for a while, please check with your doctor for advice before doing any yoga.
 Please also contact us before coming to a class to talk about what is likely to be the best form of yoga for you e.g. gentle yoga, relaxation and meditation class or a one to one session.
-Before the start of each yoga class or workshop it is important that you advise the yoga teachers of any change in your health or medical information.
+Before the start of each yoga class or yoga & social event it is important that you advise the yoga teachers of any change in your health or medical information.
 It’s also important that you only do what feels comfortable for your body and let the yoga teachers know if you experience any difficulty.
 Always practice yoga mindfully and in a safe, comfortable way for your body.

 How do I book a yoga class and what is the booking policy?

 I can’t book online.
-Do I have to book online or can I turn up pay at the hall?
+Do I have to book online or can I turn up and pay at the hall?

-Ideally, yes please book online.
-There is an incentive to encourage you to book online as it helps us to comply with health and safety, as well as to automatically track class numbers and availability.
-Booking online is £7.50 per yoga class including the booking fee; whilst paying cash on the day is £10 per class, but please do contact us beforehand to check if there is space available.
-If you are having problems with the Eventbrite online booking system please check that your computer, laptop, tablet or mobile system is up to date; and that you are using the most up to date version of Google Chrome.
+Booking online is £7.50 per yoga class including the booking fee; whilst paying cash on the day is £10 per yoga class, but please do contact us beforehand to check if there is space available.
+If you are having problems with the online booking system please check that your computer, laptop, tablet or mobile system is up to date; and that you are using the most up to date version of Google Chrome.
 You can also try clearing your browser history and using a different browser.
-Here is a helpful article about troubleshooting problems booking online: https://www.eventbrite.co.uk/support/articles/en_US/Troubleshooting/how-to-troubleshoot-problems-registering-for-an-event?lg=en_GB
+If you are still having issues please call or text us 07985 591370.

 What do I need to bring to a yoga class?

-What shall I wear?
+What shall I wear for yoga?

 Please wear loose or comfortable clothing that you can move freely in whilst bending and stretching for example tracksuit bottoms or leggings and a T-shirt.
 Bring something warm to put on during the relaxation such as a fleece or sweatshirt.